-When Nintendo released the teaser trailer for Breath of the Wild 2 last year, it unleashed a whirlwind of rumors and speculation about a sequel to one of the best Zelda games.
+When Nintendo released the teaser trailer for Breath of the Wild 2 several years ago, it unleashed a whirlwind of rumors and speculation about a sequel to one of the best Zelda games.
 As the dust started to settle, a few things were made clear — but much remained up in the air.
 Nintendo is notoriously scarce with information regarding first-party titles, and that holds true for this much-anticipated sequel.